EU Taxonomy Regulation

 What is the EU Taxonomy?

-The initial outcomes from these reporting efforts are promising.
-Evidence suggests that companies, public entities, and financial institutions are increasingly leveraging the Taxonomy as a foundation for shaping their business strategies, guiding their transition planning, and informing investment and lending decisions.
-This growing integration into financial and operational processes demonstrates the Taxonomy’s expanding influence as a cornerstone in the journey towards a more sustainable and climate-resilient economy.
+Early signs suggest companies, public entities and financial institutions are increasingly using the Taxonomy to centre business strategies, guide transition plans and inform investment and lending decisions.
+Its pervading influence on financial and business operations demonstrates the Taxonomy’s emerging importance as a cornerstone in the desire for a more sustainable and climate-resilient economy.

 Scope of EU Taxonomy